RafVDL/ProjectY/README.md

 The node can be started by double clicking the jar or by running the following command in the directory the jar is located in:

 `java -jar Node.jar`

+### Commands
+The console can be used to interact with the node.
+This is only possible if the node is running from an IDE or using the command line when running with the binaries.

+`debug`

+Enables debug of network communication (TCP/UDP)

+`undebug`

+Disables debug of network communication (TCP/UDP)

+`shutdown+`

+Performs a shutdown of the node.
+This includes moves files to other nodes if necessary.

+`shutdown`

+Performs an immediate shutdown without moving any files to other nodes.

+`neighbours`

+Prints the neighbours of the node

+`localFiles`

+Prints the local files list.

+`replicatedFiles`

+Prints the replicated files list.

+`ownerFiles`

+Prints the owner files list.

+`allfiles`

+Prints a list of all files in the network.

+`dl`

+Downloads a file of the network.
+The node will ask for the file name to download.

+`delnetw`

+Deletes a file in the network.
+The node will ask for the file name to delete.